Evans Soligo: Playing career

-In 2003–04 season Soligo returned to Palermo but just made 9 league appearances for the Serie B champion.
+In the 2003–04 season, Soligo returned to Palermo but just made nine league appearances for the Serie B champion.

 Soligo was not in Palermo's Serie A plan, on 21 July 2004, he was loaned back to Serie B for Triestina, 3 days before the pre–season camp.
 On 31 January 2005 he was loaned to fellow Serie B team Verona which aimed to promotion.
 But he just made 11 league appearances and the team missed the chance to enter the promotion playoffs by finished 1 point less than Ascoli, which Ascoli eventually promoted to Serie A due to Caso Genoa and bankrupt of Torino Calcio (and a new club Torino F.C. re–admitted to Serie B).
-That season also saw the bankrupt of Salernitana Sport and Salernitana Calcio 1919 re–admitted to Serie C1, which Soligo left for the re–found Salerno club.
+That season also saw the bankruptcy of Salernitana Sport and Salernitana Calcio 1919 re-admitted to Serie C1, which Soligo left for the re–founded Salerno club.

-With the southern Italy side for 5 seasons, he won Serie C1 Group B champion with the team in 2008 and spent the last 2 seasons at Serie B. The team avoided relegated in 2009 by finished 1 point more than Cittadella and Rimini, which the latter relegated after losing the playoffs.
+With the southern Italy side for 5 seasons, he won the Serie C1 Group B championship with the team in 2008 and spent the last 2 seasons in Serie B. The team avoided relegation in 2009 by finishing 1 point ahead of Cittadella and Rimini, which was relegated after losing the playoffs.
 But after the team relegated again to Lega Pro Prima Divisione (ex–Serie C1 and later expelled), he joined Serie B side Vicenza on free transfer, returned to Veneto region after 5 years at Campania.

-In summer 2012 he moved to Paganese; in november 2013 accords with the Delta Rovigo.
-After the signing season for the San Marino; summer of 2015 plays in Venezia.
+In summer 2012, he moved to Paganese; in November 2013, he joined Delta Rovigo.
+After the signing season for the San Marino, the summer of 2015 was spent playing in Venezia.

+Coaching career

+After retirement, Soligo stayed at Venezia, working with the club in the youth sector.

+In June 2025, Soligo joined the coaching staff of Filippo Inzaghi at Palermo as a technical collaborator.